Always look out for #1

 Coffee dates, too.

-But hey, if it’s a really bad day, you can totally cry into that pillow.
+If it’s a really bad day, no one will judge you if you totally want to cry into that pillow.

 Just do the thing.